MattPickard/Project_Portfolio/Turbofan Engine Prognostics Project/README.md

     - RUL uses a linear activation function.

+To mitigate the likelyhood of learning converging mid-epoch, I lowered the epoch size to check against the validation set more often.
+To set custom epoch sizes, a data generator was used to feed the models batches of the 30-second windows.
 For optimizers I used AdamW with an exponential decay learning rate scheduler.
 This approach allows the learning rate to decrease as the model trains, which promotes more efficient and stable learning.
 For losses, I used a binary cross-entropy for the health state prediction and a custom loss function for RUL that functions similarly to mean squared error, but penalizes overestimations:

 <p align="center">
   <img src="https://github.com/MattPickard/Data-Science-Portfolio/blob/main/Images/custom_loss.png?raw=true" alt="Custom Loss Function" style="width: 50%;">
 </p>

 The idea behind the custom loss function stems from NASA's evaluation scoring function that slightly penalizes overestimations more than underestimations.
-This makes sense as overestimations may lead to delayed maintenance and increased costs.
-By using this loss function, the RUL model did better on NASA's scoring function, however, it performed worse on the root mean squared error metric.
-Therefore, I used a small penalty weight of .05 to balance performance of the two metrics.
+This makes sense as overestimations in engine life may lead to delayed maintenance and increased costs.
+By using this loss function, the RUL model performed better on NASA's scoring function, however, it performed worse on the root mean squared error metric.
+Therefore, I balanced the performance of the two metrics by using a small penalty weight of .05.

 ## CatBoost Preprocessing
 <a name="catboost-preprocessing"></a>